Lynnwood Link extension: History

 In August 2017, Sound Transit announced that the project would be delayed six months (from late 2023 to mid 2024) and would cost $500 million more than expected, bringing the final budget to $2.9 billion.
 The changes were due to rising costs associated with land acquisition, labor, and materials in the local market.

 The project's groundbreaking ceremony was held on September 3, 2019, and included Governor Jay Inslee, U.S. Senators Patty Murray and Maria Cantwell, and U.S. Representatives Rick Larsen and Suzan DelBene.
-It is scheduled to be completed in 2024, but construction delays on the 2 Line will limit the number of available trains.
+Testing of trains on the extension began in January 2024 and progressed in June to pre-revenue service with simulated schedules.

+Service on the 1 Line to Lynnwood began on August 30, 2024, with opening celebrations at all four stations.
+An estimated 39,000 passengers boarded trains on the Lynnwood extension that day.
+Construction delays on the 2 Line will limit the number of available trains to Lynnwood until 2025.
+Major changes to the bus network in Shoreline and Snohomish County, including the truncation of most commuter buses, are scheduled for September 14, 2024.
+Some Sound Transit Express buses will continue to connect Snohomish County to Downtown Seattle during peak hours to provide additional capacity until the 2 Line is extended in 2025.
+An infill station at Northeast 130th Street in Seattle was funded by the Sound Transit 3 package and is scheduled to open in 2026.